The amount of relationships that end in infidelity is quite high and the rehabilitation is the worst part.

 I had a hard time understanding someone that would be capable of cheating, it just seemed so foreign to me, and since I didn’t understand it I took a lot of ownership.
 It wasn’t until I read some articles on infidelity, that it really helped me have a clearer line of sight into cheating, and how it had more to do with what was going on with him not me.
 These are the articles that I thought were very helpful for me to have a greater understanding:

 I really wanted this article to be more about me processing my feelings and what I did with them, rather than bashing my ex.
-I do pride myself on being an open and honest person, so I really wanted to write a sincere post on cheating.
 We all struggle with self-worth and the self-talk that goes through our heads after a breakup.
 I know my imagination is my own worst enemy, so I found it helpful to hear time and time again that it is not my fault.
 Never take responsibility for other people’s actions and never feel you need to be responsible for someone else’s happiness.